ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/running-processwatch.md

 ---

 ## Running Process Watch
-The Process Watch tool accepts a number of CLI arguments.
-These can be seen by running
+The Process Watch tool accepts a number of CLI arguments; These can be seen by running
 ```output
 sudo ./processwatch -h
 usage: processwatch [options]